furkantokac/furkantokac.com/content/blog/0043-rpi3-fast-boot-less-than-2-seconds.md

 Boot process of a RPI is kind of different than the other, traditional devices.
 RPI's boot process is based on GPU rather than CPU.
 I recommend that you dig into more on this topic on the internet. (see [1][1], [9][9])

-RPI uses Qualcomm's closed-source chip as System on Chip (SoC).
+RPI uses Broadcom's closed-source chip as System on Chip (SoC).
 Therefore, SoC-related softwares are provided to us as binary. (see [2][2]) So we cannot customize them without reverse-engineering.
 That is why the most difficult parts of the RPI boot optimization process are SoC related parts.

 ## 2. Project Requirements